vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/Roadmap.md

 ---

-_JAMNet represents the future of collaborative multimedia: where GPUs become musical co-processors, where JSON outperforms binary, and where prediction prevents problems before they occur.
+_JAMNet represents the future of collaborative multimedia: where GPUs become musical co-processors, where the **JAM Framework** (our revolutionary UDP GPU JSONL native TOAST optimized fork of Bassoon.js) makes JSON outperform binary protocols, and where prediction prevents problems before they occur.
+JVID achieves unprecedented performance through direct pixel arrays in JSONL, eliminating base64 overhead completely.
 This is not just evolution – this is revolution._